 From the deep, dark swamps of Tallahassee, Florida comes a mountain of smoke-enveloped doom.
 In fact, it comes in the form of the lumbering Smoke Mountain trio and their recently released three-song, self-titled EP.

-The powerful trio at the heart of this behemoth are firm believers in the “family first” approach to things.
+The powerful trio at the heart of this behemoth is firm believers in the “family first” approach to things.
 I say such because vocalist Sarah Pitt and guitarist Lee Pitt are married, while drummer Brian Pitt is Lee’s brother.
-The family that jams together..doom bands together, ha!
+The family that jams together… doom bands together, ha!

-What they manage to incorporate into this eponymous titled effort is a syrupy haze of fuzzened stoner doom.
-It’s pummeling, pulverizing and plastered with gloom and massive, resonating riffs.
+What they manage to incorporate into this eponymously titled effort is a syrupy haze of fuzzened stoner doom.
+It’s pummeling, pulverizing, and plastered with gloom and massive, resonating riffs.
 Those riffs drive each track with their slowly churning, downtuned empowering, but that’s just the start of all that’s going on here.

 The drumming Brian lays down is a kit-punishing barrage of tempo-precise strikes capable of registering on a Richter Scale.
 Meanwhile, Lee delivers massive, downtuned tones and riffs from guitars that seem powered by pure Iommi-ian essence.
 Resounding monoliths each and every one, they vibrate the very air with sullen severity.